 Can something eternal not be applied to someone anymore?

-In the Bible, "life" can be described as "eternal".
-Somebody can have "eternal life" in the present tense, as for example Jesus said: "The (one) believing in the Son HAS eternal life" (John 3:36).
+In the Bible, "life" can be described as "ETERNAL".
+Somebody can have "ETERNAL life" in the present tense, as for example Jesus said: "The (one) believing in the Son HAS ETERNAL life" (John 3:36).

 If someone would not meet a condition anymore to HAVE something eternal, could that person still HAVE it?